-Our (now biannual) callers gathering is an opportunity for callers and people interested in calling to get together and “workshop” dances in a friendly and supportive environment.
-We choose a topic to focus on for the day and work with each other to learn from the dances and from the collective experiences brought to the gathering by the participants.
+Our callers gatherings are an opportunity for callers and people interested in calling to get together and “workshop” dances in a friendly and supportive environment.
+We choose a topic to focus on for the day and work with each other to learn from specific dances and from the collective experiences brought to the gathering by the participants.

 While many callers’ workshops use a teacher/student or mentor model, where a particularly skilled caller is brought in to teach and share experiences with the group, we have taken a different approach.
 The CNY Callers Gathering brings callers of all levels of experience together so that we can learn from the material we’re studying and from each other in a more egalitarian way.
-The focus is on the topic and the dances that relate to it, and not directly on skill-building.
-But we do learn much through the topic, and also enjoy connecting with other callers from all over New York State and beyond to “talk shop” to our hearts’ content.
+The focus is on the topic and dances that relate to it.
+We always learn much through the topic, and also enjoy connecting with other callers from all over New York State and beyond to “talk shop” to our hearts’ content.